Bandwidth/bandwidth.github.io/emergency-services/dash/methods/accessDashboard/authenticationCheck.md

 ## Authentication Check

+### Request URL

+<code class="get">GET</code>`https://service.dashcs.com/dash-api/xml/emergencyprovisioning/v1/authenticationcheck`

 A convenience method that always returns true.
 You can use this to make sure your authentication is working.

-### Request URL

-<code class="post">POST</code>`https://service.dashcs.com/dash-api/xml/emergencyprovisioning/v1/authenticationcheck`

 {% common %}